Alonso-del-Arte/kepler-star/README.md

 I am aware of the supernova SN1604 and the Kepler K2 telescope.
 This project has very little to do with either of those.

+I am also aware of some existing astrology apps, like Co-Star.
+The unique value proposition of Kepler Star will be that it will present its predictions as being directly based on mathematical calculations of the planets' positions and the supposed meanings of the planets and the signs of the Zodiac.

 ## The basics of astrology

 There are twelve constellations of the Zodiac.